About the Study

 Growing Up in Australia: The Longitudinal Study of Australian Children (LSAC) is a major study following the development of 10,000 young people and their families from all parts of Australia.
 It is conducted in partnership between the Department of Social Services, the Australian Institute of Family Studies and Roy Morgan with advice provided by a consortium of leading researchers.

-The study began in 2003 with a representative sample of children (who are now teens and young adults) from urban and rural areas of all states and territories in Australia.
+The study began in 2003 with a representative sample of children (who are now young adults) from urban and rural areas of all states and territories in Australia.
 The study has a multi-disciplinary base, and examines a broad range of research questions [PDF, 571 KB] about development and wellbeing over the life course in relation to topics such as parenting, family, peers, education, child care and health.
-It will continue to follow participants into adulthood.
+It will continue to follow participants through adulthood.

 The study informs social policy and is used to identify opportunities for early intervention and prevention strategies.